Azure/azureml-examples/cli/assets/model/README.md

 - Sample `YAML` files for creating a `model` asset by uploading local file.
 - Sample `YAML` files for creating a `model` asset by uploading MLflow folder.
-- Sample `YAML` files for using a `model` asset as and input and output in a Job
+- Sample `YAML` files for using a `model` asset as an input and output in a Job

 - To create a model asset using any of the sample `YAML` files provided in this directory, execute following command:
 ```cli